JoeDuncko/JoeDuncko.com/posts/hackysu-2022.md

 ## Acknowledgements

-I think it's important to set aside a little space to acknowledge and thank some people and organizations that have supported HackYSU since the beginning.
+I think it's important to set aside a little space to acknowledge and thank some of the people and organizations that have supported HackYSU since the beginning:

 The YSU Student Government was the first organization to officially acknowledge - and then fund - HackYSU.
 If it wasn't for them, HackYSU wouldn't have been able to establish itself and would never have happened.